elephantscale/internet2-cloud-course-v2/labs/05-datastores/NoSQL.md

 ---

-## Google-2: (Bonus / Advanced Lab)  Use Python API to Connect to BigTable
+## Google-2: (Bonus / Advanced Lab)  Use Python API to Connect to Bigtable

-Use a python client to connect to BigTable.
+Use a python client to connect to Bigtable.

 Browse sample code here [python-bigtable](https://github.com/googleapis/python-bigtable/tree/1058c7367ab2d0e523639302b18f25edc8a42291/samples/hello)

-Follow the guide to connect to BigTable from Python
+Follow the guide to connect to Bigtable from Python

 ---